Madrid in 2 Days: everything you need to know

 Puerta del Sol| ©Hugh Llewelyn

-Puerta del Sol, Puerta de Alcalá or Puerta de Toledo, are just some of the famous Madrid doors that have served as inspiration for artists of various kinds.
-A timeless invitation that evokes the arrival of outsiders to a city that was formed in the coexistence of Jewish, Arab and Christian heritage.
+Puerta del Sol, Puerta de Alcalá, and Puerta de Toledo are just some of the famous gates in Madrid that have inspired artists of all kinds.
+An eternal invitation that evokes the arrival of strangers to a city that was formed by the coexistence of Jewish, Arab, and Christian heritage.

-Take a free walk with your morning coffee
+Take a leisurely stroll with your morning coffee

-Touring the main places of Madrid is usually an economical and outdoor plan that gives the opportunity to appreciate the wonders of the city as the Gran Via or the Fuente de Cibeles, spaces that define the personality of this cosmopolitan and modern city where you can enjoy restaurants, cafes, outdoor terraces and markets to buy curiosities and typical souvenirs.
+Visiting Madrid's main attractions is usually an inexpensive, outdoor activity that gives you the opportunity to appreciate the wonders of the city, such as Gran Vía or the Cibeles Fountain, spaces that define the personality of this cosmopolitan and modern city, where you can enjoy restaurants, cafés, outdoor terraces, and street markets where you can buy curiosities and typical souvenirs.

-You also have the possibility to have your morning coffee and enjoy a tour of the Retiro de Madrid, undoubtedly one of the most beautiful parks in Spain.
+You can also have your morning coffee and enjoy a tour of Madrid's Retiro Park, undoubtedly one of the most beautiful parks in Spain.

-Resume your museum plan by visiting the Thyssen-Bornemisza National Museum
+Continue your museum tour by visiting the Thyssen-Bornemisza National Museum

-Among the many museums in Madrid, Museo Nacional Thyssen-Bornemisza, is an alternative that I recommend on this second day and you will find just 10 minutes walk from the Retiro Park.
+Among Madrid's many museums, the Thyssen-Bornemisza National Museum is an alternative that I recommend on this second day, located just a 10-minute walk from El Retiro Park.

-This museum is a public institution that houses one of the most important collections of paintings in Europe, with nearly 900 works of art collected over seven decades by the Thyssen-Bornemisza family.
-I recommend you to book your ticket for the Museo Nacional Thyssen-Bornemisza in advance so you don't miss its permanent collection and temporary exhibitions.
+This museum is a public institution that houses one of the most important art collections in Europe, with almost 900 works of art collected over seven decades by the Thyssen-Bornemisza family.
+I recommend booking your ticket to the Thyssen-Bornemisza National Museum in advance so you don't miss out on its permanent collection and temporary exhibitions.

-Reserve your ticket for the Museo Nacional Thyssen-Bornemisza
+Book your ticket for the Thyssen-Bornemisza National Museum

-Ikono Madrid can be a tempting option to continue your tour, a space of about 600 meters that has gained fame among locals and foreigners attracted by experiential spaces and diverse sensory experiences.
+Ikono Madrid may be a tempting option to continue your tour, a space of about 600 meters that has gained fame among locals and foreigners attracted by its experiential spaces and diverse sensory experiences.

-An expedition that mixes the best of the digital world, the multimedia universe and the interactive experience, which allows you to disconnect from the outside and immerse yourself in a unique experience.
-Inside you will find from ball pools to walks through magical forests that offer visitors a unique experience.
+An expedition that combines the best of the digital world, the multimedia universe, and interactive experiences, allowing you to disconnect from the outside world and immerse yourself in a unique experience.
+Inside, you will find everything from ball pools to walks through magical forests that offer visitors a unique experience.

-It is worth remembering that it is advisable to book in advance the entrance to Ikono Madrid, as it is considered one of the first futuristic museums in Europe, suitable for adults and children alike.
+It is worth remembering that it is advisable to book your ticket to Ikono Madrid in advance, as it is considered one of the first futuristic museums in Europe, suitable for adults and children alike.

 Book your tickets for Ikono Madrid